SneakyZippy/Colmi_Rxx_flutter_companion/sources.md

 - LOG_FINDINGS_SUMMARY are the informations we gathered out of btsniffing, there are .log and .txt files that work together to show the information aswell as the timestamp.

+- use the analyze_btsniff.py to analyze the btsniff files.

 - gadgetbridgeDiff.txt are the most important file for us, it shows the differences between the original gadgetbridge and the one we are using.